 For these reasons, it can be a huge lifesaver to block the wind from blowing through your worksite.
-Setting up a work tent large enough to accommodate your crew as they work goes a long way to fighting the hazards of cold stress.
+Setting up a type: entry-hyperlink id: 1SUDukHlHAjiDFhvKL9NTN large enough to accommodate your crew as they work goes a long way to fighting the hazards of cold stress.

-Further, using a work tent can amplify the effect of tent heaters to create a much safer and more comfortable work area.
+Further, using a work tent can amplify the effect of type: entry-hyperlink id: 5jXQhixDkNtuqs0Lv68axD to create a much safer and more comfortable work area.